ben-newell/configuration/README.md

 This setup has been tested on macOS versions 10.13, 10.14, 10.15+.

-Post Setup Wizard, I usually download 1Pass using Safari, then open terminal and `scutil --set` ComputerName, HostName, LocalHostName, NetBIOSName, and disable SIP.
+Post Setup Wizard, I usually download 1Pass using Safari, then open terminal and `scutil --set` ComputerName, HostName, LocalHostName, NetBIOSName, and [disable SIP](https://developer.apple.com/documentation/security/disabling_and_enabling_system_integrity_protection).

 # SHELL

 After a reboot, I'll likely install homebrew (and I'll make sure `git` gets installed).
 Then I'll to git clone this `~/configuration/` repo.

-If I'm running bash for some reason, I usually ensure that I change the shell before running bootstrap.sh.
+If I'm running bash for some reason, I usually ensure that a change in the shell is made before running bootstrap.sh.

 Ensure you're signed into your App Store and iCloud accounts.
 Some processes in `./.macos` require you to be signed in.
 If any unexpected files are added to your HOME directory, remove them manually and consider making a pull request.